 Although guarantor loans generally come with higher interest rates than traditional personal loans from mainstream banks, if you have bad credit, then applying with a guarantor could help you to access better rates than you might alone.
 This is all down to the level of risk that a lender believes it is taking on.

-If you have a friend or relative willing to be a guarantor on your loan, you could borrow up to £10,000 over 1–5 years with Guarantor My Loan.
+If you have a friend or relative willing to be a guarantor on your loan, you could borrow between £2,000 to £10,000 over 1 year to 5 years with Guarantor My Loan.

 What is peer-to-peer lending?